 Difference Between Alpha and Beta

 Beta is a historical measure of volatility.
-Beta measures how an asset (i.e. a stock, an ETF, or portfolio) moves versus a benchmark (i.e. an index).
+Beta measures the historical volatility of an asset (i.e. a stock, an ETF, or portfolio) versus a benchmark (i.e. an index).

 Alpha is a historical measure of an asset’s return on investment compared to the risk adjusted expected return.